 Teddy McDonald is an emerging British contemporary artist.
-His most visible work to date, seen by over 8 million people worldwide, is 'Green T,' a Fender Stratocaster customised with bold graphical symbols and played by Ed Sheeran on his 2015 Multiply world tour.
+His most visible work to date and seen by over 8 million people worldwide is 'Green T,' a Fender Stratocaster customised with bold graphical symbols and played by Ed Sheeran on his 2015 Multiply world tour.

-Ed Sheeran also commissioned McDonald to collaborate with 80's New York street art pioneer John Matos aka Crash for the creation of the 'Crash x Teddy M' Stratocaster played extensively on the Divide world tour.
+Ed Sheeran also commissioned McDonald to collaborate with 80's New York street art pioneer John Matos aka Crash for the creation of the 'Crash x Teddy M' Stratocaster played extensively on the Divide world tour and held in Sheeran's private collection.

 In 2016, GQ magazine profiled McDonald as ‘The Artist to Watch’ and described his work as 'colourful and contentious'.
 GQ editor Dylan Jones OBE requested the loan of a painting for display at Vogue House, London.
-A few months later McDonald became the first artist to create a painting with members of the British royal family, notably HRH Princess Eugenie and HRH Princess Beatrice, donating all proceeds from the five figure sale to charity.
+A few months later McDonald became the first artist to create a painting with members of the British royal family, notably HRH Princess Eugenie and HRH Princess Beatrice.
+Titled, 'Royal Love,' McDonald donated all proceeds from the private sale to charity.

 In 2017, inspired by the art cars of Alexander Calder, David Hockney and Cesar Manrique, McDonald showcased a Range Rover Autobiography Art Car launched exclusively online by DriveTribe.com and later featured in the Art Basal Miami edition of the South Florida Luxury Guide alongside the latest BMW art car.